 HFM Partner Mitch Dubick concentrates his practice in tax controversy matters, representing individuals and business entities before the IRS and all state taxing authorities, and his work also includes business, real estate, and tax planning.

-Mr. Dubick’s years of experience and cost-effective solutions have made him the choice of clients, accountants, and other lawyers to handle their tax disputes, including audits, overdue returns, appeals, collection matters (including liens and levies), installment agreements and Offers in Compromise.
+Mr. Dubick’s years of experience and cost-effective solutions have made him the choice of clients, accountants, and other lawyers to handle their tax disputes, including audits, overdue returns, offshore accounts, appeals, collection matters (including liens and levies), installment agreements and Offers in Compromise.

-In recent years, Mr. Dubick has:
+In several noteworthy matters, Mr. Dubick has:

 - Persuaded the IRS in a Tax Court case to concede more than $10,000,000 in proposed taxes and refunds.

-Mr. Dubick is a past Chair of the Taxation Section of the San Diego County Bar Association, and served for several years as the attorney representative on the IRS District Director’s Tax Practitioner Panel.
-Mr. Dubick is a frequent speaker before tax professionals in the areas of tax disputes and litigation, and received the highest rating (A-V) from Martindale-Hubbell for ethics and legal ability.
-He has been named one of Southern California Super Lawyers’ in 2011.
+Mr. Dubick is a past Chair of the Taxation Section of the San Diego County Bar Association and served for several years as the attorney representative on the IRS District Director’s Tax Practitioner Panel.
+He is a frequent speaker before tax professionals in the areas of tax disputes and litigation and received the highest rating (AV) from Martindale-Hubbell for ethics and legal ability.
+He has also been named to the list of Southern California Super Lawyers® several times.

 In addition to professional commitments, Mr. Dubick has served on many charitable boards and organizations.
 He has served as Chairman of the Board of Trustees of the Seacrest Village, San Diego Senior Community Centers, Second Chance, and the San Diego Museum of Man, and as a National Commissioner and National Executive Committee Member of the Anti-Defamation League (ADL).
 Recognized for his commitment, he received the ADL’s first National Young Leadership Award.
 He is also a member of the Board of Directors of Interfaith Community Services.